 What it really comes down to is this: you need to dress better for YOUR own good.

-If you’re in this deep, reading practically every article on this site, learning as much as you can about menswear, quality clothing, where to buy what, buying less but buying better, then your primary motivation should be to improve your life and style and appearance because YOU want to.
+If you’re in this deep, reading practically every article on this site, learning as much as you can about menswear, quality clothing, where to buy what, buying fewer but buying better, then your primary motivation should be to improve your life and style and appearance because YOU want to.

 Impressing others and gaining approval as a source of motivation only lasts for so long.
 Eventually, that drive fades, or you lose interest in the other person, or you stop caring about what others think.